widefix/actual_db_schema/README.md

 You just need to run `rails db:migrate` in the current branch to actualize the DB schema.
 With its hand, you will never have wrongly generated `schema.rb`.

+> Note, this solution implies that your migrations are reversible.
+The cases with irreversible migrations should be solved manually.
+These migrations are ignored by the gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.